Firema T-68: T-68A

 Ahead of the opening of the Phase 2 line to Eccles Line, six new vehicles were ordered and constructed in 1999.
 Bodyshells were again built by Firema, this time at the plant in Stanga, Italy.
 Traction equipment was built by Ansaldo at the Padova facility, where assembly of the vehicles was completed.

 The six T-68As entered service on the Eccles Line at its opening in 1999, numbered 2001–2006.
 They were similar to the original fleet, but built with modifications to allow for a high proportion of street running on the Eccles Line with other traffic.
 These included retractable couplers and covered bogies, as well as electronic destination displays instead of destination blinds.
 Three of the original fleet (1005, 1010 and 1015) also received the same modifications to allow them to run alongside the new T-68As.
-Subsequently, all bar 1018 - 1020 were similarly modified.
+Subsequently, all but 1018 - 1020 were similarly modified.
 Originally, the T-68As were only authorised to run between Eccles, Piccadilly and the Queens Road depot, but from 2009 they were modified to allow running on all lines.
 The T-68A trams only ever operated as single units.

 After developing a fault with the emergency brakes applying regularly without instruction to do so, 2001 was stored for several years from 2006.
 It was completely rewired and returned to service in June 2011.
 The final two T-68As, 2001 and 2003, were withdrawn on 30 April 2014.